 - 2 Place the rice in the microwaveable container, fill with water, and make sure that the water level is about a knuckle of your pointer over the rice top.
 If your finger is long, use your pinkie instead to measure.

-- 3 Make sure that your container will be large enough to hold 3-4 cup of cooked rice with space to spare.
+- 3 Make sure that your container will be large enough to hold 3-4 cups of cooked rice with space to spare.
 Close the lid tightly with the ventilated hole in use.

 - 4 Microwave at high power (700W) for 9 minutes.
-Note that depend on your microwave wattage, the time might be varied, so adjust cook time accordingly.
+Note that depending on your microwave wattage, the time might be varied, so adjust cook time accordingly.

 - 5 Then cook/microwave at medium power level for an additional 3 minutes.